Californians deserve a balanced payday loans argument

 This fails to present a balanced San Diego installment loans argument

-Yes, there are stories like the recent California payday loans piece by Mike Cassidy of the Silicon Valley Mercury News.
+Yes, there are stories like the recent California payday loans with no checking account piece by Mike Cassidy of the Silicon Valley Mercury News.
 Sarah Portales, an employed 51-year-old single mother, claims she is trapped in what appears to be an endless cycle of debt from which she cannot escape.
 Portales tells Cassidy that she fully supports proposed legislation in the California Senate that would reign in San Diego payday loans, if not eradicate them entirely.

 But what of those who have no other options and need cash immediately?
 It can happen.
 Auto repairs and family medical bills can strike at the worst possible time.
 In those situations, paying $15 to $30 for each $100 borrowed seems like a relative bargain, compared with losing work and good health.

 How did Sarah Portales use California short term loans?